 Roles and responsibilities

-Interviewer teams and supervisors
+Interviewer teams

 Interviewers will be trained and tested all together at the training site.
 Teams normally are formed of one team leader, an anthropometrist and an assistant.
 The schedule of villages/clusters selected for the survey will be given to each team.
 After training, the teams will go directly to collect data in the field.